International students in the United Kingdom

-The United Kingdom is among the world's most popular destinations for international students, regularly placing within the top three countries for hosting international students alongside the United States and Australia.
-Data from the Higher Education Statistics Agency indicates that students from the three countries of India, China, and Nigeria together account for around 51% of all international students enrolled at higher education institutions in the UK.
+The United Kingdom is among the world's most popular destinations for international students, regularly placing within the top four countries for hosting international students alongside the United States, Canada and Australia.
+Data from the Higher Education Statistics Agency indicates that students from the three countries of India, China, and Pakistan together account for just under half of all international students enrolled at higher education institutions in the UK.

-In 2019, the UK government's International Education Strategy set a target to recruit 600,000 international students in higher education and to increase the value of higher education exports to £35 billion by 2030.
-The recruitment target was met in one year and in the 2023/24 academic year, there were 732,285 international students studying at UK higher education institutions, equivalent to 25.2% of all higher education students in the UK – ranging from 18.4% in Wales to 26.3% in Scotland.
-This represented a 3.5% decrease in international students from the previous year (2022/23: 758,855, 2021/22: 679,790 and 2020/21: 605,130).
-London Economics, a policy and economics consultancy, have estimated one first-year cohort of international students in 2018/19 to deliver £25.9 billion net benefit to the British economy over the course of their study.
-They upgraded this figure to a net benefit of £37.4 billion for the 2021/22 academic year.
-University College London's revenue from international tuition fees alone was worth over half a billion pounds – the equivalent of a third of the annual overseas earnings of the entire UK fishing industry.
-This figure grew by about 35% to £678 million in the 2023/24 academic year.
+In the 2024/25 academic year, there were 685,565 international students studying at UK higher education institutions, equivalent to 23.9% of all higher education students in the UK – ranging from 14.6% in Wales to 25.7% in Scotland.
+This represented a 6.1% decrease in international students from the previous year (2023/24: 729,850, 2022/23: 758,855 and 2021/22: 679,790).

 The Universities and Colleges Admissions Service (UCAS) estimates that the number of international students will continue to increase with international applications to study at British universities expected to increase by 60%, from around 150,000 in 2022 to 240,000 in 2030.
 As of 2023, 58 current world leaders have been educated at a higher education institution in the United Kingdom, second in the world only to the United States' 65.

 Classification

 By sending countries and regions

-The top 15 countries and regions sending students to the United Kingdom in 2023/24 are listed below.
+The top 15 countries and regions sending students to the United Kingdom in 2024/25 are listed below.